 The Results & How We Used Them

 This process worked extremely well in producing a ranked list of speakers that was not influenced by the applicant’s identity.
 In fact, the top of the list included more women than men.
-Our final results: ~60% of speakers were women and just over 50% of sessions included one or more women.3 We also had women speaking on technical topics, not just about community, design, or writing which are more common.
+Our final results: ~60% of speakers were women and just over 50% of sessions included one or more women. ((The difference in percentages comes from the fact we had two panels made up entirely of women, two presentations by two women, and lightning talk sessions with 5 presentations each including multiple women.
+If we had 80% women but only 25% of our sessions included women, that would have been less successful in my mind.))
+We also had women speaking on technical topics, not just about community, design, or writing which are more common.

 The nature of putting together an engaging speaker lineup can’t rely fully on a blind review.
 We had multiple highly rated topics that were too similar to include on the same schedule.
-We also had highly rated talks that we felt had been given at one too many WordCamps.4 Each speaker that we tentatively selected was then vetted to confirm they were knowledgeable on their subject and could give a good presentation.
+We also had highly rated talks that we felt had been given at one too many WordCamps. ((On that note, we got compliments for the range of topics and number of unique topics and “takes” we put together for the final schedule.))
+Each speaker that we tentatively selected was then vetted to confirm they were knowledgeable on their subject and could give a good presentation.

 What Made a Successful Application